Let’s look at this post from The Public Discourse and see if gay relationships are as stable, or even more stable, than straight ones.

 Atheists think that the mere existence of natural disasters and human immorality are incompatible with the God of the Bible.
 Chapter 16 explains why this argument doesn’t work, and why even the concept of evil requires God to exist.

-I have an atheist friend in my office who can’t defeat my scientific arguments for the origin of the universe, the fine-tuning and the origin of life.
-But still, he says to me, even if God exists, why would that matter to my life?
+I had an atheist co-worker who couldn’t really defeat the scientific arguments for God’s existence, but he would say that even if God exists, why would that matter to my life?
 Chapter 17 explains what difference Christianity makes in a person’s life.

 Atheists think that the life of Jesus has no relevance to their life, and that he has nothing to offer them anyway.
 Chapter 18 explains the uniqueness of Jesus and explains why his resurrection is relevant to our lives today.